 Colorado man discloses details about killing wife, daughters

-DENVER – A Colorado man convicted of killing his pregnant wife and two young daughters has acknowledged to investigators that he strangled his wife in their bed then drove her body and the girls to a worksite, where he smothered the girls using a blanket, according to documents released Thursday.
+DENVER – A Colorado man strangled his pregnant wife in their bed before driving her body and their two daughters to a worksite where he smothered the girls with a blanket, according to records of an interview he gave police from prison.

-Christopher Watts made the statements during a prison interview with detectives on Feb.
+Christopher Watts made the statements during authorities' prison visit on Feb.
 18, three months after he was sentenced to life in prison.
-Authorities said they believe the grim details represent Watts' first full confession.
+Authorities said they believe the grim account of the killings represent Watts' first full confession.

-The suburban Denver crime began with the disappearance of Shanann Watts and the children, and Christopher Watts' televised pleas for their safe return.
+The suburban Denver crime began with the disappearance of Shanann Watts and the children, and Christopher Watts' televised pleas for their safe return in August.
 He was arrested within days and later pleaded guilty in exchange for prosecutors not seeking the death penalty.

 Watts, however, didn't provide a full account at the time on the killings or his motive.